mitsuba-renderer/enoki/docs/custom.rst

 We will focus on an simple example data structure that represents a position record acquired by a GPS tracker along with auxiliary information (time, and a flag stating whether the data is considered reliable).
+The examples will refer to CPU SIMD-style vectorization, but everything in this section also applies to other kinds of Enoki arrays (GPU arrays, differentiable arrays).

 .. code-block:: cpp